Lough Gara: Location and size

 Lough Gara is situated mainly in south County Sligo with a smaller part of the lake in County Roscommon.
 From north to south the lake spans about four miles.
 The widest section is a two and a half mile span.
 The lake lies south west of the Curlew Mountains with the town of Ballaghaderreen situated almost four miles to the southwest and the town of Boyle positioned just over four miles from its north eastern corner.

 Water is supplied to the lake by the Lung River, which enters at the southwestern angle, and the Breedoge River, which enters the lake at the southeastern angle.
 From the main upper lake the outflow is through the northeastern corner at Cuppanagh, the channel has one wide stretch about a mile long, which is called Lower Lough Gara.
 From that point the water flow is termed the Boyle River which flows past the town of Boyle into Lough Key and on to the Shannon.
 The lake has a number of islands.
 The main upper lake is divided into two sections with a strip of land and Clooncunny Bridge in between.

-Iron age crannogs
+Iron Age crannogs

 Many of the islands on Lough Gara are man-made islands called crannógs.
-An article on Iron Age Crannogs in Lough Gara was published in Archaeology Ireland (Volume 14 No.2 Issue No.52 Summer 2000).
-The author of the essay, Christina Fredengran, the archaeologist who recently worked on a few of the sites, points out that some of the man-made islands were built over two thousand years ago.
+Excavations carried out in the 1950s yielded Iron Age, Bronze Age and early Christian period objects.
+Christina Fredengren, the archaeologist who recently worked on a few of the sites, points out that some of these crannógs were built over two thousand years ago.